Webhook Payload Reference

 A payload template is a Go text/template

-string rendered against the parsed email.
-The rendered output replaces the
+string.
+Conduit renders it against the parsed email.
+The rendered output replaces

-default JSON body entirely; it must be valid for whatever your target URL
+the whole default JSON body, so it must match what your target URL expects.

 Template variables